Agreement struck 'in principle' on new gaming compact, Seneca president says

 One of the key issues in this year's negotiations was whether the Nation would continue to pay 25% of gaming revenues to the state.
 With gaming options now saturating the northeast United States, Armstrong argued that the rate should be lowered.
 The Nation is also interested in getting into the mobile sports betting market.

+News of an agreement was surprising given that the relationship between the Senecas and New York State has frequently been contentious.
+After the Senecas stopped paying New York 25% of its slot machine profits in 2017, the two sides battled in court for years over the terms of the current gaming compact.
+Hochul's office got a bank to freeze the Seneca's assets in 2022, prompting the Seneca Nation to pay the state nearly $565 million in slot machine revenue that the state said was owed.

-Armstrong stated the negotiations with Hochul's office had at times been "tense," and in recent weeks, the Seneca Nation had launched an aggressive public relations campaign in which Armstrong was at times critical of the governor.
-Last year, Hochul's administration had angered the Nation's leadership by issuing a subpoena freezing key Seneca bank accounts, a move forcing the Nation to pay more than $500 million in disputed casino revenue to the state.
+Armstrong stated the negotiations with Hochul's office had been, at times, "tense," and in recent weeks, the Seneca Nation had launched an aggressive public relations campaign in which Armstrong was, at times, critical of the governor.

+The bill contains provisions granting the Nation new advantages in its ongoing negotiations with Gov. Kathy Hochul's office, raising concerns within the Hochul administration.